-- 5.1.1 The education provider has the financial resources to sustain the program of study and these resources are directed to achieve its purpose and the requirements of the program of study. - 5.1.2 The program of study has sufficient staff to meet the educational, academic support and administrative needs of trainee cohorts undertaking the program.
+- 5.1.1 The education provider has the financial resources to sustain the program of study and its operation as an education provider.
+Financial resources are directed to achieve the provider's educational purpose and the requirements of the program of study. - 5.1.2 The program of study has sufficient staff to meet the educational, academic support and administrative needs of trainee cohorts undertaking the program.

 The delivery of programs of study requires financial resources, human resources, learning resources, information and records systems.
-In the context of this standard staff includes professional and administrative staff as well as supervisors of training (see section 5.4 on supervisors).
+In the context of this standard staff includes professional and administrative staff as well as supervisors of training (see 5.4 on supervisors).
 Depending on the education provider, staff may include academic staff.